-7.11 Deleting a List
+15.11 Deleting a List

-For security reasons, LISTSERV does not have an explicit command for deleting lists, although lists can be deleted through the web administration interface (see Section 11 Using the Web Administration Interface).
+For security reasons, LISTSERV does not have an explicit command for deleting lists, although lists can be deleted through the web administration interface (see Section 6 Introduction to the Web Interface).

 For those who prefer to delete lists the old, manual way, the LISTSERV administrator simply deletes the list file from the system command prompt with the appropriate file system command (CMS ERASE for VM, DEL for VMS, ERASE for Windows, rm for Unix).
 A suggested procedure for deleting an established list (one with archives and so forth) follows: